couchbaselabs/try-cb-java/README.md

 # Couchbase Java Travel-Sample Application
-This is a sample application for getting started with Couchbase Server 6.5 and later.
-The application runs a single page UI for demonstrating SQL for Documents (N1QL) and Full Text Search (FTS) querying capabilities.
+This is a sample application for getting started with Couchbase Server 6.5.
+The application runs a single page UI and demonstrates SQL for Documents (N1QL) and Full Text Search (FTS) querying capabilities.
 It uses Couchbase Server 6.5.0 together with Spring Boot, Angular2 and Bootstrap.

 The application is a flight planner that allows the user to search for and select a flight route (including the